Something Else Again

 Something Else Again is the second studio album by American folk singer and guitarist Richie Havens, released in January 1968.
 The track "Run, Shaker Life" was based on a Shaker dance song by elder Issachar Bates and reworked from Havens' old band, The Last Men, who reunited for this recording.
-"No Opportunity Necessary, No Experience Needed" was later reworked by Yes on its second album, Time and a Word.
+"No Opportunity Necessary, No Experience Needed" was later recorded by Canadian jazz-rock band Lighthouse on its first album in 1969 and reworked by Yes on its second album, Time and a Word.